-Hello again, Julia and Sam!
+Hello again, Tammy.
 Are you where you thought you’d be when you looked forward a year ago?

 What has changed and what has stayed the same?

 I continue to work for a wide mix of clients, but last year I worked with two clients on some large projects, which filled my schedule in unexpected ways.
 That enabled me to reduce my workload significantly for a couple of months in the summer when I was able to live in Florence, Italy, where my husband was teaching with his university program.
 I did very little work during that time so that I could enjoy our amazing experience.
 Unfortunately, the big projects that carried me through last year will be winding down in the next few weeks — I have work scheduled for the next couple of months, but it I will need to start lining up others beyond that.

 What have you learned?
 What do you wish you’d known a year ago?